NOAA-ORR-ERD/PyGnome/py_gnome/Installing.rst

 **NOTES:**

-Python version 3.13 is currently used operationally, but PYGNOME is currently tested with Python 3.10--3.13: any of these should also work.
+Python version 3.13 is currently used operationally, but PYGNOME is currently tested with Python 3.12--3.13: either of these should also work.

 Anaconda (and miniconda and miniforge) can be installed in either single-user or multi-user mode: